jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 and the chords in that key and their “harmonic function” are derived from the scale degrees.
 The "I chord" is the chord with its root on the 1&#x302; scale degree, the "V chord" has its root on the 5&#x302;, and so on.
-See {% include chapter-link.html slug="harmony-intro" %} for more information about how scales are “harmonized”.
+See {% include chapter-link.html slug="harmony-intro" %} for more information about how scales are harmonized.

 Scales can be immensely helpful for understanding music *intellectually*.
 Practice time is governed by intellect;